 Boot choice isn't too complicated!

-Boots of Mobility are my general recommendation.
+Mobility Boots are my general recommendation.
 I know they do not provide combat stats, but they make it easy for a support to roam the map and place wards.
 Taric also benefits from movement speed extensively in order to get into position for Dazzle and for melee combat.
 I cannot emphasise how good I feel these boots are on him, and other playmaking champions. *cough* Thresh *cough*

 Mercury's Treads are my other primary suggestion.
 You buy them purely for tenacity - an extremely important stat when playing against teams with huge amounts of crowd control.
 Think a team with Varus, Leona and Amumu.
 The magic resistance is just the icing on the cake.